Domestic Violence Injunctions: Petition, Temporary Injunction, Serving Documents, Hearing

 The Injunction Hearing

-The court that issued the temporary domestic violence injunction schedules a hearing within fifteen days of issuing it.
+The court that issued the temporary injunction schedules a hearing within fifteen days of issuing it.
 This is done regardless of the judge’s decision.
-If the injunction is denied, the petitioner can choose to drop the petition or argue for the injunction at the hearing.
+If it is denied, the petitioner can choose to drop the petition or argue for the injunction at the hearing.
 The Respondent can choose to accept the injunction or object to it at the hearing.

 At the hearing, the Petitioner needs to establish, by “a preponderance of the evidence” (which is a less stringent test “without a reasonable doubt”) that he or she has been a victim or is in imminent danger of being a victim of domestic violence.
 In that case, the judge will issue a Final Judgment of Injunction for Protection Against Domestic Violence.

 The final injunction may last indefinitely (“until further order of the court”) or for a set period of time.
-The judge issuing the injunction also has the discretion to:
+The judge issuing it also has the discretion to:

 - grant the Petitioner exclusive use or occupancy of the home,